withastro/starlight/docs/src/content/docs/reference/plugins.md

 [plugin-use-translations] Built with Starlight
 ```

-#### `pathToLang`
+#### `absolutePathToLang`

 **type:** `(path: string) => string`

-A callback function to get the language for a given full file path.
+Call `absolutePathToLang()` with an absolute file path to get the language for that file.

-This can be particularly useful in [remark or rehype plugins](https://docs.astro.build/en/guides/markdown-content/#markdown-plugins) that a Starlight plugin may use to process Markdown or MDX files.
+This can be particularly useful when adding [remark or rehype plugins](https://docs.astro.build/en/guides/markdown-content/#markdown-plugins) to process Markdown or MDX files.
-The [virtual file format](https://github.com/vfile/vfile) used by such plugins includes the [full path](https://github.com/vfile/vfile#filepath) of the file being processed, which can be used with `pathToLang` to determine the language of the file.
+The [virtual file format](https://github.com/vfile/vfile) used by these plugins includes the [absolute path](https://github.com/vfile/vfile#filepath) of the file being processed, which can be used with `absolutePathToLang()` to determine the language of the file.
-The returned language can be used with the [`useTranslations`](#usetranslations) helper to get UI strings for that language.
+The returned language can be used with the [`useTranslations()`](#usetranslations) helper to get UI strings for that language.

 For example, given the following Starlight configuration: